Seagate/cortx/CORTX_Quickstart_Guide.rst

 Additional Resources
 ---------------------

-- Know more about `CORTX CI/CD and Automation <../master/doc/CI_CD.md>`_.
+- Know more about `CORTX CI/CD and Automation <../main/doc/CI_CD.md>`_.
-- Learn more about the `CORTX Architechture <../master/doc/architecture.md>`_
+- Learn more about the `CORTX Architechture <../main/doc/architecture.md>`_

 Contribute to CORTX Community
 *****************************

 Refer to the CORTX Community Guide **<link placeholder>** that hosts all information about community values, code of conduct, how to contribute code and documentation, community and code style guide, and how to reach out to us.

-- You'll need to read the individual component specific documents before you submit your contributions to the `CORTX-Motr <../master/doc/ContributingToMotr.md>`_ and `CORTX-S3 Server <../cortx-s3server/dev/docs/ContributingToCortxS3.md>`_ repositories.

 Support and Community Discussions
 *********************************

-Please refer to our `Help and Support page <../master/doc/SUPPORT.md>`_, for further assistance.
+Please refer to our `Help and Support page <../main/doc/SUPPORT.md>`_, for further assistance.

+Thank You!
+**********

+We thank you for stopping by to check out the CORTX Community.
+We are fully dedicated to our mission to build open source technologies that help the world save unlimited data and solve challenging data problems.
+Join our mission to help reinvent a data-driven world.